denis-beurive/go-notes/doc/json.md

 ### Do not dump a field if it has a "zero value"

 "Zero values" differ depending on the type of the variables.
 For a string, it is "".
 For an integer, it is 0...

+You may want to exclude a key from the serialized output text if it has the "zero value" (associated with its type).

+> Please note that this technique, like the previous one, allow to differentiate between the presence and the absence of a key (within the structure being serialized).

 ```go
 package main